jonathanmendoza-tx/nest-example/README.md

 Analysis on the traffic of a Nest device has been performed, and this insight can be used to train complex models for the purpose of detecting anomalies *before* they reach the device.

-For further information, read my report on my jupyter notebook: analysis.ipynb
+For further information, read my report on [jupyter notebook](https://github.com/jonathanmendoza-tx/nest-example/blob/master/analysis.ipynb)

 ## Overview